Celebrating Eleven Years Online...!

 7' Pram - Click for Larger Image

-In my opinion, 8' is about the smallest practical size for these prams if any reasonable rowing and / or sailing performance is to be had.
+In my view, 8' is about the smallest practical size for these prams if any reasonable rowing and / or sailing performance is to be had.
 That said, certainly they can be done in smaller sizes, but at a great compromise in terms of performance and carrying ability.
-Also, at smaller sizes, aluminum construction is probably not optimum due to its weight, and the better choice would be a good quality of marine plywood...
+At sizes under 8 feet, aluminum construction is probably not optimum due to its weight, and the better choice would be a good quality of marine plywood...

 Please see our Plans List Page for a summary of the Pram Building Plan and NC cutting file costs and ordering information.